vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 Games which have a Rugby scene, Rugby players, anything Rugby related
 <br/><br/>
 #### `Sailing`
 Games which have any Sailing scene.
-It can be sailing a boat, sailign races and more
+It can be sailing a boat, Sailing races and more
 <br/><br/>
 #### `Skateboarding`
 Games which have a Skateboarding scene.
 It can be a competition, ramps, tricks...